Table of Contents

 And should we take time to switch off from the digital world?

-I’m a Digital Mum but I believe we can live simply in this digital world.
+I blog at The Digital Mum but I believe we can live simply in this digital world.

-We need to switch off and remember we are not an extension of our phone (though you wouldn’t believe it – read what happened to me when I lost my phone).
+We need to switch off and remember we are not an extension of our phone (though you wouldn’ t believe it — read what happened to me when I lost my phone).

-I do believe we need to take time out to reflect, to walk and listen to the birds singing rather than to be constantly tuned on to our digital technology.
+I do believe we need to take time out to reflect, to walk and listen to the birds singing rather than to be constantly

 We need time to be who we are and how can we do this if we never turn off from the noise around us?